 - Permanent markers or felt scraps for facial features

-Stuff pillowcase into size and shape of a face.
+- Stuff pillowcase or burlap bag into size and shape of a face.
 Use a permanent marker for facial features or glue cut out pieces of felt for the eyes and mouth.
 Tuck into the neck opening of shirt, and secure with safety pins.
 Pin on hat.

 Now that you have the basic scarecrow in place, consider the ways you can make it personal!
 For years my kids each made one of themselves, and we had a whole family of scarecrows (our family!) lining the porch.
 You can vary the type of clothes from an old fashioned farmer, to a clown, to a princess complete with tutu…what ever works for your family.
 Insert flexible wire into the arms and legs before you pin the body together for a pose-able scarecrow.
 Make little kid scarecrows, or a scarecrow to remind you of a dear friend or family member.